Inflammatory diseases in women. Causes of inflammation of the appendages

 Preventive actions

-All the rules will help prevent not only "female" diseases, but also improve overall well-being and health, since inflammation should be treated in a complex way - taking medications and observing the right lifestyle.
-And it is always necessary to remember that it is easier to prevent a disease than to treat it later.
+All the rules will help prevent not only “women’s” diseases, but also improve overall well-being and health, since inflammation must be treated comprehensively - by taking medications and following a correct lifestyle.
+And it is always necessary to remember that preventing a disease is easier than treating it later.

 Treatment of inflammatory diseases should be comprehensive and include:

 1. Etiotropic treatment aimed at eliminating the pathogen.
-For this purpose, antibacterial drugs, sulfonamides are used, and when a specific etiology of the disease is detected, appropriate drugs are used;
+For this purpose, antibacterial drugs, sulfonamides are used, and when the specific etiology of the disease is identified, appropriate drugs are used;

-3. Increasing the overall resistance of the organism to infections (drugs of the biostimulant group are used);
+3. Increasing the body’s overall resistance to infections (using biostimulant drugs);

 4. Physiotherapy;

-5. In certain cases, in the absence of the effect of conservative therapy, surgical treatment is used.
+5. In certain cases, in the absence of effect from conservative therapy, surgical treatment is used.

 Pharmacotherapy

-In the stage of exacerbation of the inflammatory process, complex treatment begins with antibiotic therapy.
-More often antibiotics are used.
+In the stage of exacerbation of the inflammatory process, complex treatment begins with antibacterial therapy.
+Antibiotics are used more often.
 Groups of penicillins, cephalosporins, thienamycins, macrolides, monobactams, chloramphenicol, aminoglycosides, polymyxins, rifamycins and other groups.
-Preparations of this group are effective in infections caused by gram-positive bacteria (streptococci, staphylococci, pneumococci, etc.), spirochetes and other pathogenic microorganisms.
+Drugs in this group are effective against infections caused by gram-positive bacteria (streptococci, staphylococci, pneumococci, etc.), spirochetes and other pathogenic microorganisms.
 They have a bactericidal effect on microorganisms in the growth phase.

 The antibacterial effect is associated with the specific ability of penicillins to inhibit the biosynthesis of the cell wall of microorganisms.
-This group includes drugs such as: benzylpenicillin sodium salt, phenoxymethylpenicillin, oxacillin sodium salt, methicillin-sodium, ampicillin, ampiox-sodium, sultamicillin (unazine), amoxicillin, ticarcillin-clavulanic acid (timentin), azlocillin (securopen), carbenicillin (geopen), carfecillin, mezlocillin (baiben), cloxacillin (clobex), flucloxacillin, klonakom-R, piteracillin (psipen, pipraks), bacampicillin (penbak), penamecillin (maripen).
+This group includes drugs such as: benzylpenicillin sodium salt, phenoxymethylpenicillin, oxacillin sodium salt, methicillin sodium, ampicillin, ampiox sodium, sultamicillin (unasin), amoxicillin, ticarcillin-clavulanic acid (timentin), azlocillin (Securopen), carbenicillin (geopen), carfecillin, mezlocillin (baiben), cloxacillin (clobex), flucloxacillin, clonacom-R, piteracillin (psipen, piprax), bacampicillin (penbak), penamecillin (maripen).

 The group of cephalosporins includes drugs such as: